jonkemp/slush-ng-app/README.md

 Once you run the generator, you will not need to run `npm install` or `bower install` as that is done automatically by the generator.

+In addition, you can now use Gulp to preview your app by running `gulp serve`, instead of `npm start`.
+To see what else you can do with Gulp, check out the [gulpfile.js](https://github.com/jonkemp/slush-ng-app/blob/master/templates/gulpfile.js).

 See the [angular-seed](https://github.com/angular/angular-seed) docs for more information.

+## Options

+- `--skip-install`
+  Skips the automatic execution of `bower` and `npm` after scaffolding has finished.

 ## Getting To Know Slush